 In February 2004, the Board enhanced its Corporate Governance Guidelines.
-The Guidelines adopted by the Board meet or exceed the new listing standards adopted during that year by the New York Stock Exchange.
+The Guidelines adopted by the Board meet or exceed the new listing standards adopted during that year by the NYSE.
 The full text of the Guidelines can be found in the Investor Relations section of the Company's website (www.americanrealtyinvest.com).
 A copy may also be obtained upon request from the Company's Corporate Secretary.

-Pursuant to the Guidelines, the Board undertook its annual review of director independence in May 2013.
+Pursuant to the Guidelines, the Board undertook its annual review of director independence in June 2016.
 During this review, the Board considered transactions and relationships between each director or any member of his or her immediate family and the Company and its subsidiaries and affiliates, including those reported under "Certain Relationships and Related Transactions" below.
 The Board also examined transactions and relationships between directors or their affiliates and members of the Company's senior management or their affiliates.
 As provided in the Guidelines, the purpose of this review was to determine whether any such relationships or transactions were inconsistent with a determination that the director is independent.

-As a result of this review, the Board affirmatively determined that directors Ted R. Munselle, Robert A. Jakuszewski and Sharon Hunt are each independent of the Company and its management under the standards set forth in the Corporate Governance Guidelines.
+As a result of this review, the Board affirmatively determined that Directors Ted R. Munselle, Robert A. Jakuszewski and Raymond D. Roberts, Sr. are each independent of the Company and its management under the standards set forth in the Corporate Governance Guidelines.

-Board Meetings During Fiscal 2012
+Board Meetings During Fiscal 2016

-The Board met five times during fiscal 2012.
-No incumbent director attended fewer than 75% of the meetings of the Board, and each director attended all of the meetings of the Committees on which he or she served.
+The Board met five times during fiscal 2016.
+Each director attended 75% or more of the meetings of the Board and Committees on which he or she served.
 Under the Company's Corporate Governance Guidelines, each Director is expected to dedicate sufficient time, energy and attention to ensure the diligent performance of his or her duties, including by attending meetings of the stockholders of the Company, the Board and Committees of which he or she is a member.
-In addition, the independent directors met in executive session five times during fiscal 2012.
+In addition, the independent directors met in executive session four times during fiscal 2016.